oroinc/documentation/user_guide/entity_management.rst

   The list of fields on the Edit form is the same as when you :ref:`Create an entity <user-guide-entity-management-create>`

-- Only for the entities with "IS EXTEND" = "Yes" you can `create <user-guide-entity-management-create-fields>` new fields.
+- Only for the entities with "IS EXTEND" = "Yes" you can :ref:`create <user-guide-entity-management-create-fields>` new fields.